baldwindavid/simply_authem/README.md

 ## Sessions Controller Layout Name - `sessions_controller_layout_name`

 The engine includes a sessions controller.
 This setting will set the layout for that controller.
 The default layout set in the sample file is "application".

+## Authentication Field Label Name - `authentication_field_label_name`

+This is the label that will be displayed beside the authentication field (email, username, login, etc.) on the login form.
+The default value set in the sample file is "Email or Username".

 ## Users